wan54/ionicDynamicMasterDetail/README.md

 ionicDynamicMasterDetail
 ========================

-Dynamic master detail layout on tablet devices powered by ionicframework
+Dynamic master detail layout on tablet devices powered by ionic framework.

+This demo is showcased along with Sidemenu (dynamic too) and Navigation.

 The same templates used for tablets will be reusable on phones.